-Criteria Focus Rationale Industry Electric, Gas & Multi Utilities Oil & Gas Exploration & Production Independent Power Producers & Energy Traders Oil & Gas Storage & Transportation Oil & Gas Equipment & Services Industries in which relevant skills and experience at the executive level are typically found, as well as similarity in business focus.
+Criteria Focus Rationale Industry Electric, Gas &amp; Multi Utilities Oil &amp; Gas Exploration &amp; Production Independent Power Producers &amp; Energy Traders Oil &amp; Gas Storage &amp; Transportation Oil &amp; Gas Equipment &amp; Services Industries in which relevant skills and experience at the executive level are typically found, as well as similarity in business focus.
 Also reflects that organizations in some of these industries operate under a similar regulatory framework as ENMAX and have similar lines of business.
 Ownership Structure Government organizations Autonomous, publicly-traded companies Subsidiary organizations Non-Autonomous organizations Reflects the ownership structure of ENMAX, with responsibilities to the Shareholder, and considers that executive talent can be sourced from a variety of organizations.
 Size Similar in size to ENMAX (i.e., approximately 0.5x to 2x our revenue) Reflects the scope and complexity of operations, and level of infrastructure required to operate in this industry.
 Geography Based in Canada Representation of Alberta-based organizations Reflects the pay practices and competitive environment within which ENMAX competes for executive talent in Alberta and, more broadly, Canada.